 Albarn is particularly fascinated by Dee’s “horrible” final years in ruined exile in Manchester after dabbling with the occult.
 “Magic and the occult are part of my life.
 I’ve got to come out of the closet with this,” admits Albarn.
 As well as spending time in Chetham’s Library, where Dee used to study and, legend has it, once summoned up the devil (there’s a burn mark on a table there supposedly from Satan’s hoof), Albarn reveals that he has actually tried to contact the “old man” spiritually to find out what went wrong.
 “He hasn’t told me anything,” he adds, dryly.

 This is by no means a comprehensive list.
-Since chaos magick is among the more trickstery traditions of magick, a celebrity chaote just might be hiding in plain sight.
+Since chaos magick is among the more trickstery traditions of magick, celebrity chaotes might just be hiding in plain sight… everywhere.